Theodore-Chatziioannou/athenspop/README.md

 Mode choice - Temporal variations in Athens Metropolitan Area, with synthetic travelers equal to 0.1% of the total population

-## Data Requirements
-The repo examples use the NTUA's travel survey as an input.
-The 509 diaries are self-reported in an online questionnaire, which has been advertised through the radio broadcast and online media of the [Hellenic Broadcasting Corporation - ERT](https://www.ert.gr).

-To get a copy of the data please get in touch with the repo's owners.
-Below, you can find their emails

 ## Next steps
 The athenspop is still under development.
 We aim to further increase the validity of its outputs.
 The demand scenarios can now be used for research, experimental or educational purposes